Kuraiyume/Mira/README.md

 - **Multi-Factor Authentication**: Before the user can go to the main menu of MIRA, the user needs to login first.
 In login prompt, the user needs to enter the master password and the encryption key that has been generated after successful registration and a time-based 6-digit from 2FA if enabled.

+- **Password Manager Lockout**: When the user failed to log 4 times, MIRA will lock itself within 5 minutes to prevent bruteforce attacks.

+- **Password Generator**: MIRA can generate a strong password in seconds with the right length and character requirements.

+- **Clipboard Copy**: After you retrieve a credential or generate a password, MIRA will automatically copy it to the clipboard for 30secs.

-- **Secure Storage**: Passwords are encrypted using the Fernet symmetric encryption algorithm, ensuring data confidentiality and integrity.
-Without the encryption key, it will be almost impossible to retrieve or recover the content.
+- **Secure Storage**: Credentials are encrypted using the Fernet symmetric encryption algorithm, ensuring data confidentiality and integrity.
+Without the encryption key, it will be almost impossible to retrieve or recover the data.

 - **Carrier Lookup**: When you use a phone number for your platform credential instead of email, MIRA will detect its Carrier.
 This feature can help to validate the phone number that has been entered by the user.